FlorinAndrei/TensorAim/README.md

 ## Current status

-Target detection, aiming with servo - ready.
+Target detection, aiming with servo - ready for testing with laser.

 ## Previous status updates (newest to oldest)